AsakuraKai/AI_PP_project/docs/_archive/RCA-AGENT-UPDATE-12-25-2025/Backend/IMPROVEMENT_ROADMAP.md

 **Target State:** Highly accurate AI debugging assistant (90%+ usability) that provides specific, actionable fixes

 **Hobby Project Philosophy:**
-1. **Learning First** - Every feature is a learning opportunity
+1. **Learning First** - Every feature is a learning opportunity (mess up?
+That's a lesson!)
 2. **Accuracy Over Speed** - Better to be slow and correct than fast and wrong
 3. **Practical Value** - Focus on features that genuinely help debug Android apps
-4. **No Monetization** - Free, open-source, built for the joy of building
+4. **No Monetization Ever** - Free, open-source, built for the pure joy of building cool stuff
-5. **Experimentation Welcome** - Try new ideas, fail fast, iterate quickly
+5. **Experimentation Welcome** - Try crazy ideas, break things, iterate quickly, have fun!
+6. **Privacy?
+Not an Issue** - Everything runs locally, your code never leaves your machine
+7. **Ship When Proud** - No artificial deadlines, release when you're excited to show it off

 ---